kempsteven/vue-html2pdf/README.md

     </section>

     <!--
-        Any image with a remote link will not be converted to PDF, the remote image should be downloaded locally first, before generation.
+        If you have any image with a remote source set html2canvas.useCORS to true, although it is set to true by default Ex.
+        html2canvas: {
+            useCORS: true
+        }
     -->
     <section class="pdf-item">
         <img :src="remoteImageLink">